Skip to main content

 00:07:18:10 – 00:07:40:18

-And then finally, I think meeting people where they are really having listening, listen to your employees, listen to all your external internal partners and stakeholders and meet them where they are during this time because people are going through a lot right now.
-So we need to at least acknowledge, listen, acknowledge that we’ve heard them.
-Ranjit, what are your thoughts on on guiding through uncertainty?
+And then finally, I think meeting people where they are, really listening, listen to your employees, listen to all your external internal partners and stakeholders and meet them where they are during this time because people are going through a lot right now.
+So, we need to at least acknowledge, listen and acknowledge that we’ve heard them.

 00:07:40:20 – 00:07:59:29